 Following the basic restructuring and reopening of Cuban schools, the new government focused on the huge literacy problem.
 By April 1959, 817 literacy centers were opened and, to further reach out to all, teens and other volunteers were sent out to the countryside to teach their fellow Cubans how to read.
 The Literacy Campaign served two purposes: First, to educate every Cuban and teach them to read; then, to give those who live in the city a chance to experience rural living.
 In a short time Cuba’s new government made vast changes to the education system, and by 2000, 97% of Cubans ages 15–24 were literate.
 Literacy provided poor uneducated Cubans a better standing in the country and the world.
 Education was vital to the new government.
 The leaders believed that for Cuba to be strong and for citizens to be active participants in society, they must be educated.

 The continuance of a long-term U.S. blockade against Cuba makes the Cubans’ achievements more impressive.
-For the past forty years, education has been a top priority for the Cuban government.
-Cuba maintains, at 10% of GNP, twice the amount of public spending on education than its more wealthy neighbors.
+For the past sixty years, education has been a top priority for the Cuban government.
+Cuba maintains education spending at 10% of GNP, twice the spending levels than its more wealthy neighbors.

 AND HERE IS WHERE IT ALL STARTED

 The Cuban Literacy Campaign was a year-long effort to abolish illiteracy in Cuba after the Cuban Revolution.
 It began on January 1, and ended on December 22, 1961, becoming the world’s most ambitious and organized literacy campaign.